Mulesoft-Tutorials/Documents/Introduction.md

 ### 3. Microservice Architecture

 Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of services that are

--Highly maintainable and testable
+- Highly maintainable and testable
--Loosely coupled
+- Loosely coupled
--Independently deployable
+- Independently deployable
--Organized around business capabilities
+- Organized around business capabilities
--Owned by a small team
+- Owned by a small team

 The microservice architecture enables the rapid, frequent and reliable delivery of large, complex applications.
 It also enables an organization to evolve its technology stack.

+In Microservice Architecture, each service is self-contained and implements a single business capability.

+Differences Between Traditional Architecture and Microservices Consider an E-commerce application as a use-case to understand the difference between both of them.

 ### 4. What is Mulesoft and Application Network
 ### 5. Anypoint studio installation and setup